 He learned to practice by changing the rhythm of the piece.
 He learned to play one note at a time with a tuner.
 He learned to play each measure with a different metronome timing, and then he played the piece so slowly it took 20 minutes instead of just four.

-During these insane lessons where Amy and my son spent one hour on five notes, the more we worked on the art of practicing the more I saw that practice is a method to do anything ambitious and difficult.
+During these insane lessons my son spent one hour on five notes, the more we worked on the art of practicing the more I saw that practice is a method to do anything ambitious and difficult.
 He learned to create a system and process instead of just focusing on the goal itself.

 The best processes speed up the cycle of frustration and recovery.